DLorenzoLaguno17/MultiplayerGame/README.md

 ### Delivery Manager

 * Completeness: Totally achieved.
-* Bugs during implementation: When _Latency / Jitter_ or _Packet Loss_ were activated and then deactivated and some seconds passed, the game crashed since the replication packet memory streams ended up being too big.
+* Bugs during implementation: When _Latency / Jitter_ or _Packet Drops_ were activated and then deactivated and some seconds passed, the game crashed since the replication packet memory streams ended up being too big.
 * Bug resolution: What happened was that activating and deactivating those checkboxes provoked the sequence number of the packets to augment more than what was expected, and the `DeliveryManager` was only programmed to handle packets with a sequence number **equal or lower** than expected.
 That resulted in packets never being acknowledged and being resent over and over.

 ### Client Prediction & Server Reconciliation